daronphang/programming-resources/caching/design/invalidation.md

 To prevent multiple objects from expiring at the same time, TTLs can be intentionally scattered.
 This technique is called **TTL jitter**.

+### HTTP headers

+#### Expires

+The Expires header contains the date/time after which the response is considered expired.
+However, this requires calculating the exact expiration date each time.
+If there is a Cache-Control header, the Expires header is ignored.

+#### Cache-Control

+- **max-age**: After expiring, the browser must refresh its version of the resource by sending another request to the server
+- **public**: Cached version can be recognized by the proxy server or intermediate servers
+- **private**: Only the user's browser can cache the content
+- **no-cache**: Contents of the file should not be cached

+#### Last-Modified

+Subsequent requests to the server from the browser will check if the file has been modified after the date specified.

+#### ETag

+Last-Modified is subjected to clock skews and errors in time synchronization.
+ETag can be used to create a unique hash of the file instead.

 ### Purposes

 TTL is used to serve three main purposes: